Sitges is a little beach town, it is known as the Spanish gay city. It has a lot of charm and there are many wealthy properties there.

-My favourite day in Sitges is 23rd August, where they show a firework display in the beach.
+My favourite day in Sitges is 23rd August, where they show a fireworks display in the beach.
 I spend all day there, and I eat dinner before as it starts at 11pm.
 I tend to stay overnight, as the last train is at 10pm to Barcelona.
-You should book in advance as it is the highest season of all, plan B enquire for an Uber service beforehand, roads will be busy before and after the fireworks, so I recommend to take it easy.
+You should book in advance as it is the highest season of all.
+Roads will be busy before and after the fireworks, so I recommend to take it easy.

 PLACES TO EAT

-With time: "Los Vikingos" have bikinis (see food section), and other nice breakfasts, specially a fruit salad which is obtained from a tiny shop right next to them.
-They also have "Horchata" but it is better in the afternoon.
+With time: "Los Vikingos" have bikinis (ham & cheese toasties), and other nice breakfasts, specially a fruit salad which is obtained from a tiny shop right next to them.
+They also have "Horchata" drink, but it is better in the afternoon.

 For easily burnt visitors: eat a paella by the beach seafront in "La Santa Maria" restaurant.

 Pans & Company has patatas bravas and crunchy fresh baguettes.
 My favourite is the "Extremeño" (thin pork loin and manchego cheese baguette) so I can tan away on the beach whilst eating.
 No seagulls there so you are safe!
 It's rarely windy but you'd get sand on a bite.

 Providing you didn't have the paella in the morning, you can instead have proper dinner in "La Santa Maria".

 Quick dinner: chistorra baguette is my favourite, a type of chorizo in "Sol y Sombra" which opens from late afternoon.